-- 3. Parental consent when additional data are needed - a.
-The school district must obtain informed parental consent prior to conducting any reevaluation of a student with a disability. - b.
-Informed parental consent for reevaluation need not be obtained if the district can demonstrate that it made reasonable efforts to obtain such consent and the student's parent failed to respond.

-4. Reevaluation timelines

-- a.
-The district must complete a reevaluation every three years unless the parent and the school district agree that a reevaluation is unnecessary. - b.
-If the IEP team identifies the need for additional data, the additional data collection must be completed within a reasonable time and prior to reevaluation due date if a triennial evaluation. - c.
-If an IEP team makes a recommendation for a student with a disability to receive an assistive technology assessment, that assessment must be completed within 60 school days after the team's recommendation.
+- 3. Parent consent when additional data are needed - a.
+The school district will provide notice to the parent that describes any reevaluation procedures the school district proposes to conduct. - b.
+The school district will obtain informed consent from the parent of the student prior to administering a test or other instrument that is not administered to all students. - c.
+Informed parental consent is not required for reevaluation if the school district can demonstrate that it made reasonable efforts to obtain such consent and the student's parents failed to respond. - 4.
+Reevaluation timelines - a.
+The district is expected to complete the reevaluation within a reasonable time following the reevaluation review that identifies the need for additional assessment. - b.
+If an IEP team makes a recommendation for a student with a disability to receive an assistive technology assessment, that assessment must be completed within sixty (60) school days after the team's recommendation.

-Describe the district's procedures for ensuring that a reevaluation is conducted at least every three (3) vears.
+Describe the district's procedures for ensuring that a determination regarding whether the educational or related services needs of the student warrant a reevaluation is made at least every three (3) years.